-Like every basketball player I alway wanted to be able to dunk.
+Like every basketball player, I always wanted to be able to dunk.
 There was only one problem: I was too lazy to really work hard on my vertical jump.
-So naturally, I was always on the lookout for shoes that would magically make me jump higher...
+Naturally, I was always on the lookout for shoes that would magically make me jump higher.

-In the last years I have tried a lot of different shoes and learned that there are shoes which are suited very well for vertical jumping and others which are less than ideal.
-Today, I want to share this knowledge with you!
+In the last years, I have tried a lot of different shoes and learned there are shoes very well suited for vertical jumping and others, not as much.
+Today, I want to share this knowledge with you.

-There is even a brand of basketball shoes, that promises to increase your vertical jump with a special mechanism they call "Load and Lauch".
+There is even a brand of basketball shoes promising to increase your vertical jump with a special mechanism they call "Load and Launch".
 Athletic Propulsion Labs released their first shoe, the Concept 1, in 2010.
-Shortly after that, their business really took off when the NBA announced that their shoes will be banned because they provide an unfair advantage.
+Shortly after that, their business really took off when the NBA announced the shoes would be banned because they provided an unfair advantage.

-The latest sneakers of APL is the Concept 3 and I have to admit I like their style quit a lot!
+The latest sneakers from APL is the Concept 3, and I have to admit I like their style quit a lot!

-You can also watch this video review where they put the APL to the test:
+You can also watch this video review putting the APL to the test:

 My favourite shoes for dunking right now are the Jordan CP3 IX.